BlueG/DebugTextures/README.md

 <img src="tex_DebugGrid.png" alt="DebugGrid" width="256"/>

-These files are being released under the CC0 license, which puts them in the public domain to the maximum extent possible before copy rights expire (laws in some regions prevent simply putting them in the public domain everywhere).
+These files are being released under the CC0 license, which puts them in the public domain to the maximum extent possible before copyrights expire (laws in some regions prevent simply putting them in the public domain everywhere).
 See LICENSE.md for details.